OPCFoundation/UA-EdgeTranslator/README.md

 * ConfigureAsset(thingDescription) - configures a new asset, returning the ID of the newly configured asset on success
 * DeleteAsset(assetID) - deletes a configured asset
 * GetAssets() - returns a list of configured assets, each element in the list is a WoT Thing Description

+## Supported "Southbound" Asset Interfaces

+In this reference implementation, only Modbus TCP is supported, but other interfaces can easily be added by implementing the IAsset interface.